 Prof. WT Wong obtained his BSc and MPhil from the University of Hong Kong (HK) and earned his PhD from the University of Cambridge (UK).
 He joined the Hong Kong Polytechnic University in 2009 and was appointed Dean of Faculty of Applied Science and Textiles in 2015.
 Prof. Wong’s research interests cover chemical sensing, lanthanide chemistry, nanomaterials and bio-imaging.
 He has published more than 450 research papers.
 His research accomplishment led him to a ScD from the University of Cambridge in 2000, a Croucher Senior Research Fellowship in 2002, and an Outstanding Achievement Award in Scientific Research for Institution of Higher Education of China in 2012.
 Prof. Wong actively contributes to the food industry as Director of PolyU FSTRC and advisory committee member for public bodies and the government, including Panel on Promoting Testing and Certification Services in Food Trade, HK Council for Testing and Certification (HKSAR), and Advisory Council on Food and Environmental Hygiene (HKSAR).

-Chairman, Advisory Council on Food and Environmental Hygiene, Food and Health Bureau, The Government of HKSAR
+Former Chairman, Advisory Council on Food and Environmental Hygiene, Food and Health Bureau, The Government of HKSAR

 Honorary President, Hong Kong Food Safety Association